-Safely Working with Gas Discharge Lamps and
+Safely Working with Gas Discharge Lamps and Fixtures

-Fixtures for gas discharge lamps may use up to 30,000 V while starting
+Fixtures for gas discharge lamps may use up to 30,000 V while starting depending

-line.
-Neon signs are powered by transformers or electronic ballasts producing
+are powered by transformers or electronic ballasts producing up to 15,000 V or

-up to 15,000 V or more.
-Thus, the only safe way to work with these is to
+more.
+Thus, the only safe way to work with these is to assume that they are

-assume that they are potentially lethal and treat them with respect.
+potentially lethal and treat them with respect.

 Hazards include:

 - Electric shock.
 There is usually little need to probe a live fixture.
+Most

-continuity tester when unplugged.
+tester when unplugged.

-- Discharge lamps and fixtures using iron ballasts are basically pretty
+- Discharge lamps and fixtures using iron ballasts are basically pretty inert

-ballast(s) or for RFI prevention, these are not likely to bite.
-However,
+for RFI prevention, these are not likely to bite.
+However, you do have to

-you do have to remember to unplug them before touching anything!
+remember to unplug them before touching anything!

 Neon signs using iron transformers are also inert when unpowered - just make